JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 However, the beauty of Fogent Roleplay is that because the rules are so simple, they are easy to modify.
 If you wish to play in a game where Charisma is an attribute, more power to you!

-## Skills
+## Skill

-Skills represent the proficiency of certain tasks a character can perform.
+A Skill represent a proficiency of certain tasks a character can perform.

 ### Skill Level